SINTEF/hybridmap/README.md

 The benchmark is unlikely to be representative of your use cases.
 You might see some of the gains shown below if you create many short-lived small maps.
 You may also get worse performances than a standard hash map.

 You could adapt the benchmarks to your use cases.
-If you know whether you should use this hybrid map or a hashmap, you should go with a hashmap.
+If you don't know whether you should use this hybrid map or a hashmap, you should go with a hashmap.
 As the numbers show, the performance gain is not that great.

 *Results on a Macbook Pro M1:*